-A sampling of classes students take include: biology, chemistry, anatomy, physiology, and microbiology.
+A sampling of classes students take in a dual-degree physician assistant program include: biology, chemistry, anatomy, physiology, and microbiology.
 Some programs may not guarantee entry into the graduate phase, but may require students to reapply to the graduate level as well as having an interview and submitting a recommendation.

 Universities with physician assistant combined-degree programs